NEKR1D/PC-OPTIMIZATION/README.md

 - Set ```Hardware-accelerated GPU Scheduling``` to ```ON``` or ```OFF```

 > [!NOTE]
 > - Disabling ```Hardware-accelerated GPU Scheduling``` for improvements will depend your hardware and game.
-Example, if you are bottlenecked by CPU or GPU via VRAM or GPU core utilization.
+> - Examples of variation and effectiveness include whether your system is CPU or GPU bottlenecked via VRAM or GPU core utilization.
 > - Test thoroughly, sometimes toggling this completely resolves stutters.
 > - In most cases leave this ON.